Artilleryjoe/Cybersecurity-Portfolio/quantum-computing/README.md

 # Quantum Computing Experiments

-Iron Dillo explores practical quantum workflows that can benefit small businesses, rural operators, and individuals across East Texas.
-The resources in this folder document hands-on experiments that translate emerging hardware and runtime services into approachable security capabilities.
+This folder explores practical quantum workflows that can benefit small businesses, rural operators, and individuals.
+The resources document hands-on experiments that translate emerging hardware and runtime services into approachable security capabilities.

 ## Included Projects